fboes/aerofly-missions/README.md

 1. Open Aerofly FS 4, set up a flight plan, choose a aircraft, set time and weather.
 (You may want to use the [Aerofly Wettergerät](https://github.com/fboes/aerofly-wettergeraet/) to get weather data.)
 1. Start the flight and check if the position of your aircraft is correct.
 1. Quit Aerofly FS 4 so all your settings will be saved to your `main.mcf` configuration file, usually located at `C:\Users\…\Documents\Aerofly FS 4\main.mcf`.
+1. Web version:
+   1. Open https://fboes.github.io/aerofly-missions/dist/ and point the tool to the `main.mcf`
+1. Local version:
    1. Open the explorer and point it to the directory `main.mcf` is located, e.g. `Documents\Aerofly FS 4\`.
    1. Right click on the folder name and choose "Open in terminal"
    1. Run `aerofly-missions` in the open terminal to convert `main.mcf` to `custom_missions.tmc` (see below).
 1. Grab your exported `custom_missions.tmc` file with all your settings converted into a single mission file.
 This file can now be placed into the custom mission directory in Aerofly FS 4.

 Be aware that right now Aerofly FS 4 accepts custom missions exclusively from within `…\Aerofly FS 4 Flight Simulator\missions\custom_missions.tmc`.
 You will need to replace the file located there or append your missions to this file.